Zane-dev16/BD-projeto-E2/README.md

-# Repository Name: bd_proj_e2
+# Projeto Base de Dados E2

+The second university project in Databases

 ## Usage Guide

-Welcome to the repository for the BD Project E2.
 This guide will walk you through the necessary steps to set up and verify the database.

 ### Prerequisites